Local Government (Boundaries) Act (Northern Ireland) 1971: Changes and repeal

-The areas established by the Act were reviewed on a number of occasions: in 1985 the number of wards was increased from 524 to 562.
+The areas established by the act were reviewed on a number of occasions: in 1985 the number of wards was increased from 524 to 562.
 In 1993 the number of wards was again increased to 582, and in 1993 the ward of Rathfriland was transferred from Newry and Mourne to Banbridge district.
 There were also minor boundary changes, such as the transfer of rural parts of Legoniel from Belfast to Antrim in 1985.

-In 1984 the name of Londonderry District was changed to Derry, and in 1999 Dungannon District was renamed Dungannon and South Tyrone.
+In 1984 the name of the local government district, as distinct from the city, was changed to Derry, and in 1999 Dungannon District was renamed Dungannon and South Tyrone.

-The Act was repealed by the Local Government (Boundaries) Act (Northern Ireland) 2008.
+The act was repealed by the Local Government (Boundaries) Act (Northern Ireland) 2008.